HelloVolla/BootloaderManager-Toolkit/README.md

-# Some pre-compiled tools needed for Android Boot Manager
+# Some pre-compiled tools needed for Volla Boot Manager

 unpackbootimg by osm0sis,
 dtc by obastani, dtimgextract by s0be